RobertMeissner/changingweather/README.md

 </p>

-# changingweather
+# Changing Weather

+How did the weather change at your place?
+See for yourself with "Changing Weather".

+Currently WIP.
+Everything may break.

 ## Usage
-1. `make up`
+1. `make up-dev`
+2. visit `http://localhost:8501/` for streamlit dashboard.
+Enter GPS coordinates and obtain data from OpenMeteo
-2. visit `http://localhost:8666/v1/ping` for uvicorn server
+3. visit `http://localhost:8666/v1/ping` for uvicorn server
-3. Backend, JSON based web API based on OpenAPI: `http://localhost/v1/`
 4. Automatic interactive documentation with Swagger UI (from the OpenAPI backend): `http://localhost/docs`

 ## Backend local development, additional details